-Drywall describes the material used to make up the clean, flat wall and ceiling surfaces in your home.
+Drywall is any material used to make the clean, flat wall and ceiling surfaces in your home.
 There are currently two kinds of drywall.
 Plaster or Sheetrock.

 - 1x per year: Check for holes, cracks or other repairs and patch holes or dings with drywall compound (mud) then sanding or texturing to match existing.
 For nail pops and small cracks around doors in new homes, its best to wait for at least the first year to pass before addressing these things.

 The is short for a drywall system called “lath and plaster.”
 Prior to WWII plaster was the main interior wall surface in the US.